How a financial blogger captured 3 months of AI training and made it work across Claude, ChatGPT, Gemini, and Grok

 The full 800-line system prompt Nancy extracted from her trained Claude instance, showing role definition, voice rules, platform optimization, and quality checks for financial content.

 A fill-in-the-blanks template for extracting YOUR OWN trained AI instance.
-Includes the self-documentation prompt, conversion instructions, and testing checklist.
+Includes the self-documentation prompt, conversion instructions, testing checklist, and step-by-step guidance.